nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/shibboleth-authentication.md

 ### Nuxeo Package Installation

-The Shibboleth authentication module could be installed through the Marketplace with the [Shibboleth Authentication package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/shibboleth-authentication).
+The Shibboleth authentication module is available [as a packaged Nuxeo Addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/shibboleth-authentication) on the Nuxeo marketplace.
+It can be installed with [nuxeoctl command line]({{page page='installing-a-new-package-on-your-instance'}}) or [from the Update Center]({{page page='installing-a-new-package-on-your-instance'}}).
-See&nbsp;the&nbsp;page [Installing a New Package on Your Instance]({{page page='installing-a-new-package-on-your-instance'}}).

 After you installed the package, a new **Shib Goups** tab is available in the **Admin** > **Users & Groups** tab.